YunoHost/doc/dkim.md

 sudo nano /etc/opendkim/KeyTable
 ```

-Text to be placed in the text file: Be very careful, it needs to be on a SINGLE LINE for each domain
+Text to be placed in the text file: be very careful, it needs to be on a **single line** for each domain.
 ```bash
 mail._domainkey.DOMAIN.TLD DOMAIN.TLD:mail:/etc/opendkim/keys/DOMAIN.TLD/mail.private
 ```